fiso/domainsearch/README.md

 all existing top-level domains, but you can also provide a list of domains to search.

+Optionally, you can also have the tool check for dns availability, using the `--verify` parameter.

 ## Usage
 `node domainsearch.js dictionaryfile [comma-separated list of top-level domains]`